 With the warm months’ arrival and boulder temps long gone, climbers everywhere start their summer migration into rope climbing.
-A lot of questions have been popping up about climbing ropes as of late, so let me string you along through some information and opinions.
+A lot of questions have been popping up about what we need to know about climbing ropes as of late, so let me string you along through some information and opinions.
 Important vocab words are bolded and underlined, just like your middle school science textbook …

 Static ropes* are your normal “hardware store” style rope with no stretch.
 Sometimes static ropes are used by climbers for rappelling, hauling loads, or cleaning rock.

 Dynamic ropes stretch and have a slight “bungee” affect, which absorbs the force climbers make when the rope catches their weight.

 At this day in age,

 60 meter ropes are the norm.
 This length will get you to the top and down most outdoor routes.
 If a climb is over 60 meters it will usually mention it in a guidebook or other climbing beta.
 If a climb looks really tall and you have no beta, I would rather avoid it that day then spend the rest of my days without walking …